bebaek/briefer/README.md

 Get a NewsAPI key from [NewsAPI](https://newsapi.org).

 (To be expanded.)
-Get a google calendar account and authorize this app for the API access.
+Get a Google Calendar account and authorize this app for the API access.
 Refer to [reference 1](https://developers.google.com/calendar/auth) and [reference 2](https://developers.google.com/identity/sign-in/devices).
 Set the scope to `https://www.googleapis.com/auth/calendar.readonly`.